NFPA 70E Training & Certificate

 • Select the appropriate risk control methods, including PPE

-Employees need to get new training on safe work procedures and any modifications to the NFPA 70E standard at least every three years.
-Adding new equipment, changing job responsibilities, or failing inspections all require training.
+Employees need to renew their training in safe work procedures and learn any modifications to the NFPA 70E standard at least every 3 years.

 Why learn with us